Blount County, Maryville, Alcoa schools closing through April 24 after recommendation from Gov. Bill Lee

-Blount County and Maryville and Alcoa City Schools announced today, March 24, they will follow Gov. Bill Lee's recommendation to close through April 24 because of coronavirus.
+Blount County, Maryville City and Alcoa City schools will follow Gov. Bill Lee’s new recommendation to close through April 24 because of coronavirus.

+Shortly before Alcoa’s announcement Tuesday, March 24, Director Brian Bell told the Board of Education that if Alcoa students return to class Monday, April 27, they would have 14 days of instruction before the scheduled end of the school year.

+“I don’t know what we can do in 14 school days, but I’d like to have that option,” he said.

-A statement from Education Commissioner Penny Schwinn following Lee's recommendation said, "We know school closures represent a significant disruption for families and students and the recommendation to extend them has not been considered lightly.
+A statement from Education Commissioner Penny Schwinn following Lee’s recommendation Tuesday, March 24 said, “We know school closures represent a significant disruption for families and students and the recommendation to extend them has not been considered lightly.”

 “We are committed to doing whatever we can to support our district leaders as they make the necessary decisions to ensure students can continue to access critical meal and other services, as well as receive high-quality academic instruction while they are out of school,” she said.